Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 #### 💕 Movies Liked (Option -r)

-Provide a list of movies you like (separated by commas, or in a .txt file with a single movie each line) in order to get recommandation about these
+Provide a list of movies you like (separated by commas, or in a .txt file with a single movie each line) in order to get recommendation about these

 Usage : `-r <movieYouLikeid1,movieYouLikeid2,...> (or the path of a .txt)`